dylan-isaac/pydanticai-api-template/MAINTENANCE.md

 ### Container-related Issues

 If the CLI doesn't work in containers:
-1. Verify the symlink in the Dockerfile: `RUN ... && ln -s $(which pydanticai-api-template) /usr/local/bin/pydanticai-api-template`
+1. Verify the installation path in the Dockerfile or check if it's on PATH: `which pydanticai-api-template`
-2. Check Python path and installation: `python -m app.cli`
+2. Check Python path and installation: `python -m pydanticai_api_template.cli --help`
 3. Debug with `docker compose exec pydanticai-api-template-dev which pydanticai-api-template`
+4. Get a shell in the container for deeper debugging: `docker compose exec pydanticai-api-template-dev zsh`

 ### VS Code Dev Container Issues